-He has made 71 appearances for the Blues, though he has found starts hard to come by more recently and spent the 2017/18 season on loan at Stoke City.
+He’d find starts at the Blues hard to come by and spend the 2017/18 season on loan at Stoke City.
 However, his 34 Premier League appearances were not enough to help the Staffordshire club avoid relegation.

-Zouma excelled last season on loan at Everton, making 32 appearances for the Toffees across all competitions and reigniting his international career.
-He has since returned to Chelsea but reports linking him with a return to Everton persist.
-Whether or not he features in Frank Lampard’s plans remains to be seen.
+Zouma excelled on loan at Everton, making 32 appearances for the Toffees across all competitions and reigniting his international career.
+He has since returned to Chelsea and been part of Frank Lampard‘s plans.

 Centre Back: Mouhamadou-Naby Sarr

 Replacing Umtiti in France’s defence against Uruguay was his then-Lyon colleague, Mouhamadou-Naby Sarr.

 Sarr didn’t stick around at the French club for too long, though, moving to Sporting Lisbon in 2014 and then to Charlton Athletic a year later.